mihaiep/User-Feedback-stuff/CODE_OF_CONDUCT.md

-To contribute here please first contact <@mihaiep>
-or send an [email](mihai.enepietrosanu@gmail.com)
+To contribute here open an [issue] or send an [email](mihai.enepietrosanu@gmail.com)